openshift/enhancements/enhancements/single-node-production-edge-cluster-profile.md

 oc patch -n openshift-ingress-operator ingresscontroller/default --type=merge --patch '{"spec":{"replicas": 1}}'
 ```

+#### machine-config-operator

+The machine-config-operator includes a check in code that the number
+of control plane nodes is 3.
+Removing this or changing the minimum is
+required to allow the operator to complete its work, for example to
+enable the realtime kernel on a single node with the appropriate
+performance profile settings.

 ### Risks and Mitigations

 *What are the risks of this proposal and how do we mitigate.
 Think broadly.
 For